caplin/project-templates/blotter-template/README.md

 # Caplin Blotter Adapter Template

-This project provides a starting point for writing notification integration Adapters based on the Caplin DataSource Java and the BlotterJava API.
+This project provides a starting point for writing blotter integration Adapters based on the Caplin DataSource Java and the BlotterJava API.
 The build is written in gradle and requires either a local installation of gradle or an internet connection over which gradle can be downloaded.
 This is done seamlessly with the provided `gradlew` script files.

 ## Getting started
 This section outlines the basic steps necessary to build, deploy and start the Adapter.